Lintha437/mit-cr-license/README.md

-# mit-cr-license
+# The MIT-CR License
- The MIT License - Commercial Restriction
+The MIT License - Commercial Restriction (MIT-CR)

+VERSION: 1.0